-A COURSE THAT MEETS FOR THE FULL 16-WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) 2 Twice a week (MW or TR classes) 4 Three times a week (MWF or TRF classes) 6 Four times a week (MTWR classes) 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Class or Lab Meets: Twice a week (MW or TR classes) 5 5

-Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Three tardies count as one absence.
-A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.
+Academic Classes

+A COURSE THAT MEETS FOR T THE FULL 16-WEEK SEMESTER

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Once a week (Night classes or Friday classes) 2

+Twice a week (MW or TR classes) 4

+Three times a week (MWF or TRF classes) 6

+Four times a week (MTWR classes) 8

+Three tardies count as one absence

+A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Twice a week (MW or TR classes) 4

+Three tardies count as one absence.

+A COURSE THAT MEETS FOR 8 WEEKS OF THE SEMESTER (Fast-Track)

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Four times a week (MTWR classes) 4

+Three tardies count as one absence.

+A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions)

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+3 times a week (MTW) (evening classes) 2

+4 times a week (MTWR) (day classes) 2

+Three tardies count as one absence.